• Skip to primary navigation

 3. To prevent milk from sticking to the bottom of the saucepan, add a bit of sugar to the empty pan, then pour the milk.

-4. Ensure to cook the pastry cream over low heat, stirring it constantly to prevent burning.
+4. Cook the pastry cream over low heat, stirring constantly to prevent burning.

-5. Using the gelatine powder, follow the package instruction for the amount of water needed and the time required to bloom.
+5. Using the gelatine powder, follow the package instructions for the amount of water needed and the time required to bloom.
 Then, add the gelatin mixture to the warm pastry cream.

-6. Cover the cream with plastic wrap in contact to prevent skin formation on the surface of the cream.
+6. Cover the cream with plastic wrap, keeping it in contact to prevent skin from forming on its surface.

-7. If the final cream seems soft, refrigerate it for about 1-2 hours before using it.
+7. If the final cream seems soft, refrigerate it for 1-2 hours before using.

 Nutrition